matthijscox/Blog/pages/2022-07-30-embedding.md

 To print the error type and message, you will have to use functions directly from the Julia runtime.
 We did not yet find a nice and easy way to convert the Julia exception into a c++ exception.

+## Outlook

+The package [CBinding.jl](https://github.com/analytech-solutions/CBinding.jl) can automatically generate the Julia types from a c header file.
+There is a lot of knowledge in that package, so I should investigate it better.
+I also wonder if it's possible to do the opposite: to generate a c header from Julia types and functions.

+Other interesting packages are [Cxx.jl](https://github.com/JuliaInterop/Cxx.jl) and [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl).
+These packages focus on embedding c++ (libraries) inside Julia, but again contain a lot of knowledge and some examples on embedding Julia inside c/c++.

 ## Conclusion

 Embedding in c/c++ is non-trivial.
-If you can avoid embedding Julia and using c-native interface in your project, then I advise you to avoid it.
-For example setup a server with a REST API or something similar.
-If you have to embed and don't care too much about performance and want to send complex nested structures with variable-sized arrays, then consider using a simpler interface, like (de)serialize to JSON via a Cstring or something.
-In the special case that you really need to send native c types to c/c++ then you can use what I wrote in this blog post.
-I do not guarantee all my examples are safe and robust, this simple tutorial is far from complete.
-If you have to embed with native c-types, try to keep the interface types as simple as possible.
+I advise to avoid embedding if you can ;) If you cannot avoid embedding, then use the examples from this post, but I do not guarantee that all my examples are safe and robust.
+I did not yet create examples with complicated nested variable sized structures and arrays, that's for another time.
+For now I'd advise to keep the c-interface as simple as possible.
 Good luck!

 ## Acknowledgements